tabarra/txAdmin/dev_notes.md

 - [x] link `/player/list` "ban identifiers" to actions endpoint
 - [x] link `/player/list` "revoke action" to actions endpoint
 - [x] limit `/player/list` ui with permissions

-- [ ] make a settings tab for the player controller (dont forget to reset `checkPlayerJoin` convar!)
+- [x] make a settings tab for the player controller (dont forget to reset `checkPlayerJoin` convar!)

 - [ ] apply the new action log html to the modal
-- [ ] add logging to the ban, warn and whitelist features
+- [ ] add logging to the ban, warn and whitelist features!
 - [ ] change `config.minSessionTime` to 15m
 - [ ] check everything done for xss
 - [ ] test on latest build